-Table 9.
-Arguments for xiv\host\profiler
+Table 8.
+Arguments for xiv_host_profiler

 Argument Use after xiv_host_profiler to: Additional options create Create a host profile and upload it to the connected XIV system (or systems).
 In addition, an XHP file containing the profile information is created in the operating system default log directory.
-For example: xiv_host_profilercreate Host Profile written to /var/log/hostname.xhp Typelocal aftercreate to create only the local XHP file, without uploading the profile to the XIV system.
+For example: \[\text{xiv_host_profilercreate} \] Host Profile written to /var/log/hostname.xhp Typelocal aftercreate to create only the local XHP file, without uploading the profile to the XIV system.
 Typestored aftercreate to upload the profile to XIV systems without creating a local file.
-Addf <file name=""> orfile <file name=""> to the command line in order to specify the directory path and name of the XHP file that should store the created host profile.</file></file> analyze Perform a comprehensive analysis of the host configuration in order to determine whether the storage connectivity components are properly installed and supported by IBM.
+Add -f <file name=""> orfile <file name=""> to the command line in order to specify the directory path and name of the XHP file that should store the created host profile.</file></file>

+Table 8.
+Arguments for xiv_host_profiler (continued)

+Argument Use after xiv_host_profiler to: Additional options analyze Perform a comprehensive analysis of the host configuration in order to determine whether the storage connectivity components are properly installed and supported by IBM.
 The analysis is performed against a rule file bundled with the IBM XIV Host Attachment Kit.
-For example: For example: xiv_host_profileranalyze Host configuration analysis completed.
-Results: The host is configured for optimal performance with IBM XIV storage systems.
-Configuration notes: 1.
+The returned analysis information depends on the XIV microcode versions that have been detected as connected to the host.
+For example: xiv_host_profileranalyze Host configuration analysis completed.
+Results for microcode version 11.2.X (detected as currently in use): The host is not configured for optimal performance with IBM XIV storage systems software version 11.2.X The following problems were detected: 1.
+Problem 1 2.
+Problem 2 Configuration notes: 1.
 Note 1 2.
-Note 2 The above analysis is based on a rule file updated on 22 February 2012.
-Typerules <file name=""> after analyze to perform analysis against a rule file that is different than the rule file bundled with the IBM XIV Host Attachment Kit.
-For example:</file> xiv_host_profileranalyze rules ruledir/rules.dat Addf <file name=""> orfile <file name=""> to the command line in order to analyze a previously saved host profile (of the same host or any other host).</file></file>
+Note 2 Results for microcode version 11.4.X (detected as currently in use): The host is configured for optimal performance with IBM XIV storage systems software version 11.4.X Configuration notes: 1.
+Note 1 2.
+Note 2 The above analysis is based on a rule file updated on 15 November 2013.
+The latest rules file can be downloaded from https://ibm.biz/Bdx8Qc.
+Typexiv-microcode <microcode version=""> afteranalyze to perform analysis against a specific XIV microcode version (whether a detected version or non-detected version).
+For example: xiv_host_profileranalyzexiv-microcode 11.2.0 Typerules <file name=""> afteranalyze to perform analysis against a rule file that is different than the rule file bundled with the IBM XIV Host Attachment Kit.
+For example: xiv_host_profileranalyzerules ruledir/rules.dat Add -f <file name=""> orfile <file name=""> to the command line in order to analyze a previously saved host profile (of the same host or any other host).</file></file></file></microcode> create-scheduled-task Create a scheduled task (cronjob) that updates the host profile each week on Sunday, at 4:00 AM.
+Note: Creating this scheduled task is recommended as a best practice.
+You can also create the same scheduled task when running the xiv_attach command, as explained in "Stage 1: Using the CLI attachment utility (xiv_attach)" on page 31. remove-scheduled-task Remove the previously set scheduled task that updates the host profile each week.
+This option removes only the task that was created bycreate-scheduled-task.
+Note: Tasks that were set manually (not by using thecreate-scheduled-task command) are not removed.
+N/A version (or -v) Display the HAK version number.
+N/A

-Table 9.
-Arguments for xiv\host\profiler (continued)
+Table 8.
+Arguments for xiv_host_profiler (continued)